Vaccinating against HPV

 Most changes to the cells of the cervix are due to an infection called HPV—Human Papilloma Virus.

 Anyone who has ever had sexual contact could have HPV—it is so common that four in five people will have had genital HPV at some time in their lives.

 In most people, the virus clears up naturally in one to two years.
 Although HPV infection can cause cell changes within the cervix that could lead to cervical cancer, it usually takes a long time—often more than 10 years.

-Women still need to have regular Cervical Screening Tests from the age of 25, even after having the vaccine.
+Women and people with a cervix still need to have regular a Cervical Screening Test from the age of 25, even after having the HPV vaccine.

 This webpage was last reviewed and updated in February 2023.